snur206/reading-notes/201/class6notes.md

 DOM is a programming interface for web documents where the program can change the structure, style, and content of the document.

-The relationship between the DOM and JS is that
+The relationship between the DOM and JS is that without DOM (not a programming language) JS wouldn't have any model or notion of webpages and the documetns el

 ## Things I want to know more about